 Male vs Female

-It all comes down to whether you prefer quite an independent pet, or one who looks to you as someone to stick by and play with more often than not.
+It all comes down to whether you prefer quite an independent pet or one who looks to you like someone to stick by and play with more often than not.

-However, he makes his presence worthwhile with fun and humour, and is a loyal friend to the end.
+However, he makes his presence worthwhile with fun and humor and is a loyal friend to the end.